 Before, I have been professionalizing as Science Presenter & Science Communicator at the ESO Supernova Planetarium & Visitor Center.

-Beyond my current assignment at ESO, I am working as Science Communicator with a strong focus on the climate and environment from the perspective of an astronomer.
+Beyond these assignments, I am engaging in Science Communication with a strong focus on the climate and environment from the perspective of an astronomer by training.
 My efforts comprise public talks, Science-Slams, interviews, podcasts and videos, as well as working on several outreach projects (both in German and English).
 Are you interested?
 Feel invited to contact me any time.

 We live in complex times.
 Our questions become more and more profound and our challenges more and more urgent.
 How can we make sense of the world?
 What is our role in the universe?
 Where do we originate from, and what is our future?
 Do we understand the environment we live in?
 What are possible solutions?
 Astronomy provides insights into the humbling beauty of space; it helps to inspire and wonder about our role in the vast universe.
 At the same time, the unique perspective of astronomers onto Earth can be part of the solution.
 My work is dedicated to the solution-finding process.

 How can astronomers be part of the solution?
 Astronomy is an interdisciplinary research field.
 It deals with complex science also related to climate sciences and phenomena over many orders of magnitudes.
 By definition, astronomy deals with the big picture - an approach that is often missing in discussions on the Climate and Sustainability.
-I am convinced that astronomers engaging with the public can help to make more sense of challenges that seem too big to comprehend.
-They can build necessary bridges between sciences and society.
+I am convinced that astronomers engaging with the public can make the big picture understanable and thus help to build sustainable bridges between sciences and society.

 Let's push boundaries sustainably and responsibly.
 I am empathically but emphatically contributing to depict chances and pathways for a fruitful future on planet Earth and thus to facilitate an inevitable global transformation.
 Everyone should feel empowered to not only think about the big picture, but also to make (scientific) decisions to (co-)shape the big picture.
 Within the astronomical and scientific community, we are already working on solutions for our own fields.
 See also my involvements below.